embroider-build/embroider/packages/macros/README.md

  - `import { MacrosConfig } from '@embroider/macros'`: constructs the shared global object that stores config.
 It has methods for setting configuration and for retrieving the necessary Babel and HTMLBars plugins that will implment the config.
 See `macros-config.ts` for details.

- - `import { sharedMacrosConfig } from '@embroider/macros'`: a helper for getting an already constructed global instance of `MacrosConfig`.

 ```